earthobservations/luftdatenpumpe/README.rst

     luftdatenpumpe --version

-However, you might have to resolve some prerequisites so you want to follow the detailed installation instructions at `install Luftdatenpumpe`_.
+At `install Luftdatenpumpe`_, you will find more detailed installation instructions about how to install and configure auxiliary services, and eventually resolve some prerequisites.

 ****************